-UBC President Santa Ono is hosting a virtual event on Monday, September 14, 1-2:30pm (PST) to celebrate the 2020 UBC Indigenous Strategic Plan at our Vancouver campus, located on the traditional, ancestral and unceded territory of the Musqueam.
+UBC President Santa Ono hosted a virtual event on Monday, September 14, to celebrate the 2020 UBC Indigenous Strategic Plan at our Vancouver campus, located on the traditional, ancestral and unceded territory of the Musqueam.

-The celebration will feature guest speakers, including Musqueam Elder Larry Grant, ʔaʔsiwɬ Grand Chief Stewart Phillip, and other Indigenous leaders and human rights experts, as well as a panel discussion with members of our Indigenous student, faculty, staff and alumni communities (see below for a list of speakers).
+The celebration featured guest speakers, including Musqueam Elder Larry Grant, ʔaʔsiwɬ Grand Chief Stewart Phillip, and other Indigenous leaders and human rights experts, as well as a panel discussion with members of our Indigenous student, faculty, staff and alumni communities (see below for a list of speakers).

 A future celebration is being planned for our Okanagan campus, located on the unceded territory of the Syilx Okanagan Nation, at a later date.